idimitriadis0/TranslateOnLinux/docs/index.md

 - 20181112 Added Flantie in Project management & Invoicing, FSearch and AngrySearch in Desktop search, TimeCamp in Time/Project tracking, PyGlossary in Dictionary lookup.
 - 20181213 Fixed dead link for LibreOffice Writer/MS Word track changes compatibility.
 Added Able2Extract Professional for PDF conversion and OCR.
 - 20191020 Minor update.
 CafeTran Espresso demo mode does not support unlimited TMX editing anymore.
 Added Olifant to "Translation Memory (TMX) Editing/Maintainance" tools.
 Google Translation toolkit will be soon decommissioned, so it has been removed from the list of online CAT tools.
 - 20191105 SRXEditor is now open source and available as a standalone cross-platform program.
 Memsource editors renamed to Memsource Editor for Desktop and Memsource Editor for Web.
 Added an Antivirus section.
 Added ODA File Converter for .dwg and .dxf files.
 Added a few more Diff tools (Diffuse, KDiff3).
 Removed XLIFFChecker, added XLIFF Manager.
-Windows 10 can run Linux distribution side-by-side, without VMs.
+Windows 10 can run Linux distribution side-by-side, without VMs (aka WLS).
 - 20191108 Contributor update (added content for LibreOffice, OnlyOffice, FlexiPDF and Lokalize plus minor edits).
 - 20200218 Fixed TOC, added ibus-typing-booster
 - 20200611 Various minor content edits.
 Contributor update: added Termsoup and DGT-OmegaT under CAT tools, added the CLI ABBYY FineReader Engine for Linux under OCR and PDF to text, added a section for command-line office file conversions under Office software.
 Mention for FileOpen (localization-related utilities) and ImageTranslate (image localization) and TMetric (time tracking).
 Stingray document aligner is now open source.
 - 20201128 Contributor update, many content edits.
 Added license for OmegaT and Heartsome; mentioned Memsource mobile; Virtaal in maintenance mode; add QtLinguist, Kompare, Diffoscope, baloo, Dolphin, KRename; Matecat Chrome-only, VM gone; descriptions for Smartcat, Transifex, Weblate, Pontoon, translate-toolkit, WPS, Softmaker, OnlyOffice, SubtitleComposer, GNOME/Plasma utilities, Microsoft fonts; XDG fonts; hunspell for LibreOffice.
 - 20211123 Updated all content and fixed broken links.
 Swordfish VI and all maxprograms.com applications are now open source and free to use (with optional paid subscription for binaries and support).
 WFP 3 is legacy now.
 MateCat sports an aligner.
-Matecat filtrers removed (no longer offered as Open Source).
+MateCat filtrers removed (no longer offered as Open Source).
 Mention of markdown editors.
 Google Docs now offers Microsoft Office editing.
 Removed Antivirus section for now.
+- 20211220 Subtitling: largely updated and expended section (added mention of online tools such as OOONA and Matesub, which is free during beta, a section discussing CAT tools for subtitling and two applications for embedding subtitles into videos);  Transcription: Added F4Transcript, OOONA Transcribe and Transcribe by Wreally; Swordfish: Link with additional instructions for compilation from the source code; Dictation software: expended mention of using a smartphone for dictating on Linux; Windows VMs: added mention of WinApps.

 # Feedback